coderiekelt/powerui/README.md

 The input system was rebuilt, but is currently under tested.
 Needs to be tested out on a multitouch screen and in VR with the new [VR camera modes](http://powerui.kulestar.com/wiki/index.php?title=Virtual_Reality_Cameras).

-## Down features to be worked on post release
+## Features to be worked on post release

-These are all new in PowerUI 2 and have easy workarounds so they're considered minor.
+These are all new in PowerUI 2.

 * Float edge cases